Plugindustry/WheelCore/README-EN.md

 ![GitHub issues](https://img.shields.io/github/issues/czm23333/IndustrialWorld)
 ![Spigot 1.15.1](https://img.shields.io/badge/spigot-1.16.5-blue)

 WheelCore is a plugin developed for Bukkit/Spigot Minecraft server, which can be used as the backend of plugins like IndustrialWorld to generate Mod-like effects on Minecraft servers.
-The plugin can be used to offer more ores, machines, cool weapons and strong armors, creating a brand new way to play Minecraft.
+The plugin can be used to offer more ores, machines, cool weapons and strong armors, creating a brand-new way to play Minecraft.
 Moreover, no server mods needed to work.

 ## Under Development (Almost finished) :D